TritonDataCenter/ubuntu-lx-brand-image-builder/README.md

 - git: `apt-get install -y git`
 - A SmartOS (or SDC headnode) install (required for the `create-lx-image` script)

+**Note***: The build scripts currently assume you are running under a KVM ubuntu-certified instance that has a secondary disk mounted to `/mnt`.
+The scripts have not been tested on an lx-brand instance.

 ## Usage